Home building dispute resolution

 The NSW home building dispute resolution service started in 2003 with NSW Fair Trading’s Home Building Service.

-The inspector will organise to meet the consumer and trader on site and if an agreement between the parties is reached, the Inspector will complete a Complaint Inspection Report which records what has been agreed upon and what each party have to do.
+The inspector may organise to meet the consumer and trader on site but may also resolve the dispute by telephone discussions and investigation of material submitted by the parties.
+If an agreement between the parties is reached, the inspector will complete a complaint investigation report which records what has been agreed upon and what each party have to do.

 NSW Civil and Administrative Tribunal (NCAT)

 If an agreement cannot be reached and the inspector is not satisfied on the ‘balance of probabilities’ that it’s the trader’s fault, a consumer can lodge an application with the NSW Civil and Administrative Tribunal to have the complaint heard and determined.